 The EyeMed Access network is for routine eye exams, refractions and vision hardware.
-You may choose to get vision hardware (contacts, frames, & lenses) from any EyeMed Vision provider in the Access Network.
+This means you are able to use the same provider for your eye exam and vision hardware.
+You may choose to get vision hardware (contacts, frames, & lenses) or routine eye exams from any EyeMed Vision provider in the Access Network.